Märvel (band)

-Band History
+History

-Formation and First Album (2002 - 2006)
+Formation and first album (2002–2006)

-The group came together in 2002 when the trio of John Steen, Ulrik Bostedt, and Tony Samuelsson spent a year as exchange students in Colorado, USA.
+The group came together in 2002 when the trio of John Steen, Ulrik Bostedt, and Tony Samuelsson spent a year as exchange students in Colorado, United States.
 They formed under the name of Märvel, inspired by the Marvel comic book heroes with a metal umlaut to help distinguish themselves from the company and reflect their gritty, hard-rock sound.
 Working together on music rather than their grades, they released the vinyl Marvellous through the independent music label New York Powerhitters.
 They stuck together upon returning to their hometown of Linköping, releasing two EPs Heroine Tracks and Bedlam At The Embassy.
 They donned superhero costumes and went by the original titles of Vocalo, The Ambassador, and Animalizer.

 They released their first full-length album in 2005, Five Smell City, after a nickname for the city of Linköping.
 Following the release of the album the group toured around Europe while performing covers for their upcoming Unleashed!
 EP.